 “Comedy can be a cathartic way to deal with personal trauma.” -Robin Williams

-But rather than focus on the medical circumstances surrounding the end of his life and the posthumous discovery of his suffering from Lewy Body Dementia, I’d like to spend the majority of this first post illustrating how Robin Williams would use his talents for humor and connection to ease the pain of others.
+But rather than focus on the medical circumstances surrounding the end of his life and the posthumous discovery of his suffering from Lewy Body Dementia, I’d like to spend the majority of this first post illustrating how Robin Williams would use his talents for humor to ease the pain of others.
 Social media and news sites were flooded with stories of such instances after his death.
 In discussing a few, I hope to shed light on ways in which healthcare workers, family, friends, and even strangers might be able to do the same.

 One of the best-known stories was first told by Williams’s long-time friend Christopher Reeve in his autobiography Still Me.
 After his horse-riding accident, Reeve was awaiting a complicated surgery, bed-bound in a hospital, trapped with his darkest thoughts.
 Just then, a Russian surgeon burst into the room, claiming to be a proctologist who needed to perform an immediate examination.
 Reeve, suspecting drug-induced hallucinations, took an entire minute to realize it was Robin Williams, in full character.
 “And for the first time since the accident, I laughed.
 My old friend had helped me know that somehow I was going to be okay,” Reeve says, later continuing, “It’s going to be an enormous challenge, but I can still laugh, and there’s still some joy.”1